Water play

 What matters most

-The better page is usually the one with water, bathrooms, shade or nearby food, and a simple way home afterward.
+The better choice usually has water, bathrooms, shade or nearby food, and a simple way home afterward.

 Reality check